A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Dean-Kawasaki equation

 \subsection{Numerics}

-In this section we present a simple finite volume discretization of the Dean-Kawasaki equation in three dimensions.
-The choice of a finite volume approach is motivated by the construction of the hybrid algorithm and is well-suited to the conservation form of the equation.
+In this section we present a simple finite volume discretization of the Dean-Kawasaki equation in three dimensions. {For simplicity of the notation, we will present the basic methodology without including an external potential.
+The modifications needed to include an external potential can be found in Appendix A. The choice of a finite volume approach is motivated by the construction of the hybrid algorithm and is well-suited to the conservation form of the equation.
 We also consider a finite volume discretization of the linearized Gaussian approximation given by Eqs. (\ref{eq:g1}-\ref{eq:g2}).
 For simplicity, we will consider discretization in time using an Euler-Maruyama scheme; investigation of other temporal integrators will be addressed in future work.
 Without loss of generality, we will assume the volume of the entire domain is one.

 Since the focus of the numerics is on the behavior of the system as a function of the number of particles per cell, we will write the discretization in terms of the number density $q$, defined as the number of particles per unit volume, so that $\int q(x,t) dx = N$.
-After re-scaling by setting $q = N u^N$, equation \eqref{eq:DK_with_reg_noise} with truncated noise becomes
+After re-scaling by setting $q = N u$, equation \eqref{eq:DK_with_reg_noise} with truncated noise becomes

 where we introduced $\mathrm{max}(q,0)$ in order to address the issue of taking the square root when the number density becomes negative.
 In the context of a finite volume discretization, $M$ corresponds roughly to the number of cells in the overall mesh.